 The media reports indicate that authorities are investigating but have no suspects.

 Apartment residents and guests have a right to feel safe and secure while on the premises.
 The Murray Law Firm questions the level of security provided at the apartment complex and whether this shooting may have been prevented.

 - Have there been prior incidents of violence on property?

 - If prior incidents of violence exist, did the property owners do anything to address past incidents?

 - What security measures, such as bright lighting, gated-entry, fencing, monitored surveillance cameras, and visible security patrols, were in place to deter crime and protect Mr. Drummer at the time of the shooting?

-By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management company failed to provide adequate security, Mr. Brown’s family may seek justice and elect to pursue legal claims for his wrongful death.
+Generally, property owners are required to protect all those legally on the premises from any foreseeable harm.
+Should the facts of this matter reveal that the apartment complex owner failed to provide adequate security to protect those on its premises, Mr. Drummer’s family may seek justice and elect to pursue legal claims for their loss.

 We represent our Clients on a contingency agreement, which generally means that no fees or payments are owed until and unless we recover.
-Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at CALL NOW: 706.494.2800.
+Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at 912-385-9690.
 Consultations are free and confidential.